-Perhaps this is why Jesus gave a new commandment concerning vows.
-"Again, you have heard that it was said to the people long ago, ‘Do not break your oath, but keep the oaths you have made to the Lord.’
+Jesus taught concerning vows, “You have heard that it was said to the people long ago, ‘Do not break your oath, but keep the oaths you have made to the Lord.’
 But I tell you, Do not swear at all: either by heaven, for it is God’s throne; or by the earth, for it is his footstool; or by Jerusalem, for it is the city of the Great King.
 And do not swear by your head, for you cannot make even one hair white or black.
 Simply let your ‘Yes’ be ‘Yes,’ and your ‘No ,’ ‘No’; anything beyond this comes from the evil one” (Matthew 5:33–37).

 A little background information is helpful in understanding Jesus’ words here.
 The religious leaders of the day advocated keeping a vow if it was a public vow using God’s name; however, if the vow was made in the course of everyday conversation, referencing only “heaven” or “earth” or “Jerusalem,” it was not really binding.
 People had a loophole.
 They could lie or exaggerate in their conversations and lend themselves an air of credibility by saying, “I swear by heaven that this is true!”
 They could not be held to account because they did not specifically swear by God’s name and the vow was private.
 Jesus countered that idea.
 If you swear something, it had better be true, He says.
 In fact, all you need to say is “yes” or “no.” Your word should be good.
 There’s no need for overwrought expressions to bolster your case.